jrdegbe/thamesthrive-api/docs/installation/source/index.md

     USER_NAME=admin PASSWORD=admin uvicorn app.main:application --host 0.0.0.0 --port 8686
     ```

-    1. Only tracardi-api is required to run the API.
-Tracardi library will be installed as dependency.
+    1. Only ThamesThrive-api is required to run the API.
+ThamesThrive library will be installed as dependency.
-    2. Sets default username: password as admin: admin and runs Tracardi API on port 8686.
+    2. Sets default username: password as admin: admin and runs ThamesThrive API on port 8686.

 === "Windows"

     ```bash
-    cd tracardi-api
+    cd ThamesThrive-api
     venv\Scripts\activate

     // Installs dependencies